-Many religious structures are located along the project road.
+Few religious structures are located along the project road.
 However, no religious structures may be partially or fully affected during up-gradation of the project road.
-Shifting of religious structures is a sensitive issue, therefore, local community and followers of religious structures should be taken in to confident.

 Common Property Resources

 Along the project road, community structures like mosques, the school are located, which are used by local communities.
 The partial or total impact on these common property resources is anticipated due to up-gradation of the project road.
 These should be properly relocated and rehabilitee before start the construction or proper access to such common properties should be provided.